 Project construction would result in temporary changes from noise, vibration, and air emissions on the use and user experience of parks, recreational facilities, and open-space resources.
-The project will require the contractor to document how federal guidelines for minimizing noise and vibration will be employed near sensitive receptors (NV-IAMF#1); and control fugitive dust emissions by requiring best management practices such as covering all materials (truck beds) transported on public roads, watering exposed graded surfaces, limiting vehicle speed on the construction site, suspending operations during high wind events, stabilizing all disturbed graded areas, wetting of exterior surfaces of structures during demolition, and removing any accumulation of mud or dirt from adjacent public streets (AQ-IAMF#1).
-Emissions will be further reduced by limiting the type of paint to those containing VOCs of less than 10 percent (low) to be used during construction (AQ-IAMF#2).
+The project would generally reduce and minimize air quality impacts through using the cleanest reasonably available equipment and control measures to limit criteria pollutant emissions from construction equipment and vehicles.
+The project would also require the contractor to document how federal guidelines for minimizing noise and vibration would be employed near sensitive receptors (NV-IAMF#1); and control fugitive dust emissions by requiring implementation of best management practices such as covering all materials (truck beds) transported on public roads, watering exposed graded surfaces, limiting vehicle speed on the construction site, suspending operations during high wind events, stabilizing all disturbed graded areas, wetting of exterior surfaces of structures during demolition, and removing any accumulation of mud or dirt from adjacent public streets (AQ-IAMF#1).
+Emissions would be further reduced by limiting the type of paint to those containing VOCs of less than 10 percent (low) to be used during construction (AQ-IAMF#2).

 Project construction would result in temporary changes in the access to or use of parks.
-Access to some parks and other recreational resources would be reduced during project construction because of the location of TCEs and equipment.
-The project will locate and design system components, guideways, and station features to maintain safe and convenient access to and use of parks, recreational facilities, and open-space resources (PK-IAMF#1) as well as provide detours and signage to minimize temporary disruptions in access (TR-IAMF#2, TR-IAMF#4, TR-IAMF#5).
+Access to some parks and other recreational resources would be reduced during project construction because of the installation of TCEs and equipment.
+The project would locate and design system components, guideways, and station features to maintain safe and convenient access to and use of parks, recreational facilities, and open-space resources (PK-IAMF#1) as well as provide detours and signage to minimize temporary disruptions in access (TR-IAMF#2, TR-IAMF#4, TR-IAMF#5, TR-IAMF#7).

 Project construction would result in temporary changes in the visual quality of parks, recreational facilities, and open-space resources.
 However, the visibility of construction activities and equipment would not prohibit users from participating in activities regularly undertaken at these resources, nor would these changes impede the use of the resources.
-The Authority will develop a construction management plan that includes visual protection measures (e.g., screening techniques) designed to minimize impacts on residents and businesses (SOCIO-IAMF#1).
+The project would develop and implement a construction management plan that includes visual protection measures (e.g., screening techniques) designed to minimize impacts on residents and businesses (SOCIO-IAMF#1).
 Construction of the project under Alternative A would not result in permanent changes in access to or circulation in or around parks, recreational facilities, and open-space resources, as there would be no permanent change in access or circulation that would prevent the use of the resources.
-Under Alternative B, there would be changes in access to Trinta Park, but not to the extent that it would prevent the use of the park.
+Under Alternative B, there would be changes in access to and circulation within Trinta Park, but not to the extent that it would prevent the use of the park.

 Construction of the project would not result in permanent changes to the visual character of parks, recreational facilities, and open-space resources.
 The lateral track shifts and other modifications, such as four-quadrant gates, radio towers, and expansion of the Millbrae Station, would conform to the existing character of the area.
 The viaduct (Alternative B) would vary in height from approximately 40 to 70 feet above grade in contrast with the scale, materials, and style of the surrounding visual environment.
-The user experience could be affected by the presence of project infrastructure that would be visible from some resources but would neither prevent the use of the resources nor result in their physical deterioration.
+The user experience could be affected by the presence of project infrastructure that would be visible from some resources, but would neither prevent the use of the resources nor result in their physical deterioration.
 The project would apply design approaches and consult with local jurisdictions.